secretstartups/handbook/internal-audit/index.html.md

 **Organization**

-The Senior Internal Audit Manager will report to the Pricipal Accounting Officer.
+The Senior Internal Audit Manager will report to the Principal Accounting Officer.
 Overall guidance and direction will be from the Audit Committee of the Board of Directors.
 **Functions of the Audit Committee**

 The Audit Committee will perform the following functions: